 It is January and like everyone else, presumably, I am contemplating last year and looking ahead at this coming year.

 Where am I?
 Have I fallen back or have I made great strides in my life?
-Isn’t that, truly, the whole point of resolutions, to finding something to redeem or improve something in yourself?
+Isn’t that, truly, the whole point of resolutions, to finding something to redeem or improve within ourselves?

 I am not going to lie, I do not think I am, or feel like, the woman I was in 2014.
 I took a beating in 2015, there is no way to get around it or sugar coat it to move forward to 2016.
 I have no intention of staying stagnant so I have to look it straight in the eye.